zetaris/lightning-catalog/doc/doc/data_virtulization.md

 https://spark.apache.org/docs/3.3.1/sql-ref-identifier.html#:~:text=An%20identifier%20is%20a%20string,delimited%20identifiers%20are%20case%2Dinsensitive.

-In above scenario, we have registered to different database under the name space "ightning.datasource.rdbms",  mssql_db, prstsgres_db for instance.
+In above scenario, we have registered to different database under the name space "lightning.datasource.rdbms",  mssql_db, postsgres_db for instance.

 ### 2. Browse schema & tables
 ```bash